Macrometacorp/docs/docs/photoniq/vwrs/05-monitoring-vwrs/retrieve-metrics.md

 VWRs offers different endpoint for retrieving your waiting room metrics:

 - [Get Metrics for a Waiting Room](https://www.macrometa.com/docs/apiVwrs#/operations/getMetrics) - Retrieve the metrics for a specific waiting room.
 Set start and end times to get metrics for a specific time period.
 To get the waiting room key, use the [Get Information for All Waiting Room](https://www.macrometa.com/docs/apiVwrs#/operations/getDomainUsingQueryParams) endpoint.
-- [Get All Metrics](https://www.macrometa.com/docs/apiVwrs#/operations/filterMetricsByDate) - Retrieve metrics for all domains.
+- [Get All Metrics](https://www.macrometa.com/docs/apiVwrs#/operations/filterMetricsByDate) - Retrieve metrics for all waiting rooms.
 Set start and end times to get metrics for a specific time period.

 ## Example Response